mohammadsol4444/Quera_/README.md

 ---

-This repository contains my solutions and code for problems from the **Quera** platform.
+This repository contains my solutions and codes for problems from the **Quera** platform.
 The purpose of this project is to practice problem-solving, improve algorithmic skills, and share experiences with other enthusiasts.

 ---